Wavlo/Sherrylock/README.md

 ## ❓ FAQ

 1. Why not Node.JS/React/Next.JS and other shit?
   - First answer: because I know PHP better, I don't understand this and I think this is shit.
-Second answer: because yes
+Second answer: because no
 2. How to run this?
   - Just download Apache or its random distribution (like XAMPP).
 You can also use Ngnix, but I don't check on it - so use Apache better.
 Then run the server and visit `localhost`.
 3. How to contribute?